A letter to the American public: Why ‘shoot them in the leg’ is not an effective strategy

 When law enforcement practices become political fodder, both officers and civilians lose

-If you are following the 2020 presidential election, you have seen how quickly fact-checkers jump on questionable statements.
-Unfortunately, it does not look like the fact-checkers were interested in some of Joe Biden’s unfounded claims at a recent town hall.
+If you followed the 2020 presidential election, you saw how quickly fact-checkers jumped on questionable statements.
+Unfortunately, it didn't look like the fact-checkers were interested in some of Joe Biden’s unfounded claims during a town hall.

 For instance, the former vice president made comments about how police officers did not like community policing or that good police were too “intimidated” to report the nefarious behaviors of bad cops.
 While Biden’s statements had me scratching my head, my jaw dropped when Biden discussed the need for de-escalation training, stating, “instead of anybody coming at you and the first thing you do is shoot to kill, you shoot them in the leg.”
 Apparently, this is the second time he’s suggested this course of action.

 Former VP Joe Biden’s suggestion that cops should “shoot someone in the leg” if they’re coming at them is insulting and demonstrates his incompetence & inability to understand the grave dangers cops face as they protect the public and themselves from violent, heartless criminals. pic.twitter.com/7faAJjCoyZ— Detectives' Endowment Association (@NYCPDDEA) October 16, 2020

 There is no question that the media has helped drive a false narrative on police shootings through a shock and awe approach to stories about police use of force that has prompted politicians to use police reform as fodder for their campaigns.